krakend/krakend-documentation/backends/circuit-breaker.md

 When the circuit breaker counts the number of consecutive `max_errors`, an error could be anything that prevents having a successful connection with the service and completing the work.

 {{< note title="`no-op` endpoints do not check HTTP status codes" type="warning" >}}
-Because a `no-op` does not evaluate the response status code, the circuit breaker does not see the reponse status code of the backend and the errors are limited to the following list below.
+Because a `no-op` does not evaluate the response status code, the circuit breaker does not see the response status code of the backend and the errors are limited to the following list below.
 {{< /note >}}